The future of home heating – what can you expect?

 Introducing other energy sources could make heating our homes more affordable, which will have a wider impact on the health of millions of people in winter.

-You can also save money on your fuel bill and minimise your carbon footprint by switching to a new and more energy-efficient boiler.
+Switching to a new, more energy-efficient boiler can save you money on your fuel bill and minimise your carbon footprint.

-Improving your home’s thermal performance i.e. how much heat it retains, is another way of saving money on your fuel bills.
+Improving your home’s thermal performance, i.e., how much heat it retains, is another way to save money on your fuel bills.
 Insulation is key to preventing heat loss through your roof, floor, and walls.

-By properly insulating your home you will use less energy and pay less to heat your home.
+By properly insulating your home, you will use less energy and pay less on your fuel bill.

-You may have heard that gas boilers are going to be banned, and you’re probably wondering what this means for your home heating system.
+You may have heard that gas boilers are going to be banned, and you’re probably wondering what this means for the future of your home heating system.

-From 2025 the emphasis will be on making sure that new builds are ‘zero carbon ready’.
+Building companies have been told that new homes must produce 75-80% fewer carbon emissions than the current standard, which isn’t possible with gas-guzzling boilers.
+From 2035, the emphasis will be on making sure that new builds are ‘zero carbon ready’.

 Should you still invest in a new gas boiler?

-While low-carbon alternatives are being developed, replacing your old gas boiler with a new one is still the most cost-effective way of cutting your carbon emission and your fuel bill.
+While low-carbon alternatives are still being developed, replacing your old gas boiler with a new one is still the most cost-effective way to cut your carbon emissions and your fuel bill.

 Modern boilers are fitted with condensing technology that re-uses the heat they produce, making them more efficient than old conventional boilers.

-According to one of the UK’s leading boiler manufacturers, 90p in every £1 that you spend on running a condesing boiler goes towards heating your home6
+According to one of the UK’s leading boiler manufacturers, 90p in every £1 spent on running a condensing boiler goes towards heating your home.

-Boilers – like lots of other household appliances – are given an energy efficiency rating at the point they’re manufactured.
-This shows you what percentage of the boiler’s energy consumption is used to provide heating i.e. what isn’t lost or used to run the system.
+Like many other household appliances, boilers are given an energy efficiency rating when manufactured.
+This rating shows what percentage of the boiler’s energy consumption is used to provide heating, i.e., what isn’t lost or used to run the system.

 Energy efficiency rating